section-engineering-education/engineering-education/articles/Getting-started-with-windows-forms-using-c-#/index.md

 ![Final_look](Final_look.png).

 ### Conclusion
 In this tutorial, we created a basic calculator using windows forms.
 We have learned how easy it is to build various applications with it using *Controls*.
-Then, we learned how to connect these *Controls* to the code inside of it.

 This is not over!
 We will build more applications using windows forms in the upcoming tutorials.
 Don’t forget to test out the code to fully understand how it works.